 Tensions between branches of the military bring an extra charge to this courtroom drama.
 Cruise, ostensibly the lead, is used more as a utility player recruited to present other performers with the opportunity to take the spotlight.

 It's got the stars, the predictable plot, the contrivances, the glossy sheen, the overall competence and solidity that makes it serviceable, but nothing at all special (with the exception of Nicholson).
 Sometimes bordering on the sentimental and hilariously contrived, it at least has a solid cast and a good script to help take away the cloying sense of unoriginality and overriding banality of the whole thing.

 Isn't it one of the greatest courtroom dramas ever existed?
-First, they have an interesting case.
+First of all, they have an interesting case.
 Then, it is so f-ing well-written.
-Also, you can't deny its perfect cast and script.
-Plus, Tom Cruise in uniform. <3 I could watch this movie over and over again.
+That argument between Nicholson and Cruise was remarkable.
+Moreover, you can't deny its perfect cast and script.
+Plus, Tom Cruise in a uniform???
+Hell yes I could watch this movie for over and over again.

 Cheesy and Aaron Sorkin trying too hard to steal the show.

 But damn if it isn't one of the most entertaining films about cock fights and blinded men mistaking stupidity for honour and patriotism.